gbenroscience/ParserNG/parser-ng-sql/README.md

 on every call.
 That's the right default, and it's what almost every application should use.
-But allocating and zeroing a new set of output vectors on every call is a real, measurable cost once you're running the same query thousands of times a second over similarly-sized batches — the kind of workload where you'd otherwise reach for a hand-tuned engine like Apache Gandiva, which preallocates its output once and writes into it repeatedly.
+But allocating and zeroing a new set of output vectors on every call is a real, measurable cost once you're running the same query thousands of times a second over similarly-sized batches; the kind of workload where you'd otherwise reach for a hand-tuned engine like Apache Gandiva, which preallocates its output once and writes into it repeatedly.